DigitalPublishingToolkit/tod58/md/02chapter1.md

 over a mile or two?
 Could different areas be connected into a Wide Area Community Network?
 Stevens:

-There was a momentum there, in that way, because it grasped peoples attention and got them to come out, literally, just physically to turn up, gather at a meeting, and really, the second meeting that we had, we built nodes.
-It was really just like as direct as that: physically turn up and do it; those who could handle the Unix side of it, which is not everybody, obviously.[^01chapter1_19]
+There was a momentum there, in that way, because it grasped people’s attention and got them to come out, literally, just physically to turn up, gather at a meeting, and really, the second meeting that we had, we built nodes.
+It was really just like as direct as that: physically turn up and do it; those who could handle the Unix side of it, which is not everybody, obviously.[^02chapter1_19]

 A subsequent workshop was held sometime in the first half of 2000.
 What they were out to do, ‘was to provide ownership of network segments to